-For 60 years, many of our alumni have gone on to become national health care and nursing leaders.
+For more than 60 years, many of our alumni have gone on to become national health care and nursing leaders.
 The College has continued in Dean Smith’s vision, pursuing excellence in nursing education, while tackling the most pressing concerns facing health care and nursing.

 The UF College of Nursing instituted Florida’s first nurse practitioner program and Florida ‘s first PhD in Nursing Science program.
 The College continues to pioneer advances in nursing education.

 Today’s nursing students at UF are among the best prepared in the nation and will go on to become the leaders of tomorrow.